Copycat Girl Scout Lemonades Cookies

 1. Take the butter out of the fridge and allow it to come to about room temperature.
 Since it can take 30 or more minutes for the butter to soften, do this step well before you are ready to start baking the cookies.

-2. While waiting, you can sift together the flour, baking soda, and salt in a mixing bowl.
-Set the bowl aside for later.
+2. While waiting, sift together the flour, baking soda, and salt in a mixing bowl and set the bowl aside for later.

-3. Place the softened butter and the granulated sugar in the bowl of a stand mixer or a large bowl.
+3. Place the softened butter and the granulated sugar in a stand mixer or a large bowl.
 If you don’t have a stand mixer, use a hand mixer instead.

 first half of steps for making lemonades cookie dough.

-1. Reduce the speed of the mixer to medium and add the egg and lemon extract.
-Continue mixing on medium speed until the butter mixture is smooth.
+1. Reduce the mixer’s speed to medium, add the egg, and lemon extract, and continue mixing on medium speed until the butter mixture is smooth.

 2. If you have a dough hook attachment, you can switch to it, but a paddle attachment will work almost as well.